 “What do women know about style?” said Degas to Mary Cassatt.
-A pouting, misogynist complaint from a prince of the patriarchal Impressionist movement, but one that Cassatt took as a challenge.
-In Girl Arranging Her Hair we see Cassatt's response—a humble figure, a working class girl getting ready for her day, but composed and painted perfectly.
+A pouting, misogynist complaint from a prince of the patriarchal Impressionist movement, but one Cassatt took as a challenge.
+In Girl Arranging Her Hair we see Cassatt’s response—a humble figure, a working class girl getting ready for her day, but composed and painted perfectly.

-The sitter is caught in a causal moment, twisting a braid into her hair, eyes averted, perhaps on a mirror off-canvas.
+The sitter is caught in a causal moment, twisting a braid into her hair, eyes averted, maybe on a mirror off-canvas.
 She is plain, but her flushed cheeks and ruddy hands are rendered with beauty, echoing the floral wallpaper.
-Her posture and nightgown create a traditional 'X' composition from corner to corner.
+Her posture and nightgown create a traditional ‘X’ composition from corner to corner.

 While the male impressionists focused on plein aire painting and their war on Academic Art, Mary Cassatt, Berthe Morisot, Marie Bracquemond, and a handful of female Impressionists looked inward, depicting family, friends, and quietly dignified domestic scenes.
 And while less well-known than their male counterparts, these women did the hard work of giving Impressionism a soul.

-To give bitter old Degas his due, he traded one of his paintings for Girl Arranging Her Hair after the eighth and final Impressionist exhibit, and the painting hung in a place honor in his salon for the rest of his life.
-Ironically, after Degas's death, the artwork was initially misattributed by executors as one of his own.
+To give bitter old Degas his due, he traded one of his paintings for Girl Arranging Her Hair after the eighth and final Impressionist exhibit, and the painting hung in a place of honor in his salon for the rest of his life.
+Ironically, after Degas’s death, the artwork was initially misattributed by executors as one of his own.

 Reed Enger, "Girl Arranging Her Hair," in Obelisk Art History, Published February 09, 2015; last modified November 07, 2022, http://www.arthistoryproject.com/artists/mary-cassatt/girl-arranging-her-hair/.